 - Indicate an increased likelihood technical success and commercialization

-A midterm report in the form of a brief update on project activities and results to date, the progress toward meeting mid-term milestones, and accounting of expenditures charged to the award, and details on the proposed Commercialization Plan and budget.
-A final report will be due within 30 days of completion of the project in the form of a 1 page summary of results and commercialization efforts to date.
+Award recipients will be required to prepare a midterm report on project activities and results to date, progress toward meeting midterm milestones, accounting of expenditures charged to the award and details on the proposed commercialization plan.
+The midterm report will include an in-person review meeting with the Thalheimer Foundation in December.
+A final report will be due within 30 days of completion of the project in the form of a 1-page summary of results and commercialization efforts to date.
+Annual post-award updates are expected as the technology progresses toward commercialization.